 What is Encryption?

-In today’s world, security should be a deciding factor when choosing a Cloud vendor, particularly a HIPAA-compliant cloud server host.
+In today’s world, security should be a deciding factor when choosing a Cloud vendor, particularly a HIPAA-compliant cloud storage server host.
 Atlantic.Net takes security and privacy seriously.
 We work around the clock to protect the data stored on our Cloud Platforms.